 Parents who give at the leadership level of $1,874-plus annually automatically qualify for one of Colorado College's Donor Recognition Societies.
 In appreciation of this involvement, members are invited to special donor-recognition events on and off campus.

 Multiply your Impact through Matching Gifts

 The impact of your gift to Colorado College may be doubled or tripled.

 Many employers sponsor matching gift programs and will match most charitable contributions made by their employees.
 To find out if your company has a matching gift policy, visit our Matching Gifts page or contact your employer's human resource department.

-Director of Parent and Family Giving
+Director of Annual, Parent, and Family Giving